top of page

 Slap Tear

-Slap (Superior Labrum Anterior and Posterior) tear is when an individual tears the cartilage in the inner part of their shoulder joint.
-This type of injury can occur due to trauma, such as a fall or a direct blow to the shoulder, or from overuse of the shoulder joint, such as in athletes who participate in sports that require repetitive overhead motions, such as baseball pitchers or tennis players.
-The injury can cause significant pain, weakness, and instability in the shoulder joint, making it difficult to move the shoulder and arm.
-The severity of the tear can vary from a small tear that may not require surgery to a complete tear that may require surgical intervention.
+A SLAP (Superior Labrum Anterior and Posterior) tear occurs when the cartilage in the inner part of the shoulder joint is torn.
+This type of injury can result from trauma, such as a fall or a direct impact to the shoulder, or overuse, particularly in athletes engaged in repetitive overhead motions, like baseball pitchers or tennis players.
+A SLAP tear can lead to significant pain, weakness, and instability in the shoulder joint, making it challenging to move the shoulder and arm.
+The severity of the tear can range from a minor tear that may not necessitate surgery to a complete tear that requires surgical intervention.

 Arthroscopic slap tear repair Tear

-Arthroscopic SLAP tear surgery is performed to repair damaged shoulder cartilage, specifically a Superior Labrum, Anterior to Posterior (SLAP) tear.
-The labrum is a cushion that helps keep the upper arm bone in place in the shoulder socket and is also connected to a bicep tendon.
-A tear in the top part of the labrum can result in shoulder instability and pain.
-During arthroscopic SLAP tear surgery, the tear is repaired to restore the cushion and connection, allowing for improved shoulder function and reduced pain.
+Arthroscopic SLAP tear surgery is conducted to repair damaged shoulder cartilage, specifically a Superior Labrum Anterior to Posterior (SLAP) tear.
+The labrum is a cushion that helps stabilize the upper arm bone within the shoulder socket and is also linked to the bicep tendon.
+A tear in the upper portion of the labrum can lead to shoulder instability and pain.
+During this minimally invasive procedure, the surgeon repairs the tear to restore the labrum's cushioning and its connection, resulting in improved shoulder function and reduced pain.

 Arthroscopic slap tear repair Tear